pwang00/CTF-Writeups/2020/hsctf/Smol e/README.md

 ## Solution

-We can use the famous coppersmith's short-pad and franklin-reiter related message attacks (too see how they work, head over to [the corresponding wikipedia article](https://en.wikipedia.org/wiki/Coppersmith%27s_attack)) to decrypt both messages.
-In particular, we first recover the fixed difference (denoted as `r`) between m1 and m2 via coppersmith's method by guessing a bound for r, and then solve for the messages which are the roots of the polynomials `x^e - C1` and `(x + r)^e - C2` via Franklin-Reiter.
+We can use the famous Coppersmith's short-pad and Franklin-Reiter related message attacks (too see how they work, head over to [the corresponding wikipedia article](https://en.wikipedia.org/wiki/Coppersmith%27s_attack)) to decrypt both messages.
+In particular, we first recover the fixed difference (denoted as `r`) between m1 and m2 via coppersmith's method by guessing a bound for `r`, and then solve for the messages which are the roots of the polynomials `x^e - C1` and `(x + r)^e - C2` via Franklin-Reiter.
 This can be done as shown:

 ```python
 from sage.all import *